 Of the first two (of three) Yankee players to have died on June 6, outfielder Bert Daniels (1958) started his career with the Yanks, while first baseman Charlie Mullen (1963) ended his in New York.
 Daniels hit four home runs with 11 rbi’s playing in 455 games with the Highlanders from 1910-1913, and added one long ball and 19 rbi’s with Cincinnati in 1914.
 Mullen drove in 69 runs in New York from 1914-1916, which added to his total with the White Sox in 1910-1911 (he had no home runs for either team) brought his up to 87.
 Finally, C.B.
 Burns (1968), listed as having played no position in his one game with the 1902 Baltimore Orioles, went 0-for-1 in his only at bat.
 Because that team would play in New York as the Highlanders the following year, he is listed with the Yankees.

 Fixture at second base for years in St. Louis, switch-hitting, righty-throwing Red Schoendienst (2018) played 15 years of his 1945-1963 career with the Cardinals, collecting 84 long balls and 773 rbi’s from 1945 through 1963, finishing up with the Expos, Braves, and Giants.
 Red also managed in St. Louis for 14 years, including wins in the 1967 World Series, and in copping the 1968 NL pennant.
-The two other nonYankee players who passed this day we’ll mention both played shortstop, though Chippy McGarr (1904) played even more games at third base.
+Two of three other noteworthy nonYankee players who passed this day both played shortstop, though Chippy McGarr (1904) played even more games at third base.
 McGarr recorded most of his nine home runs with 388 rbi’s from 1884-1896 with the [Cleveland] Bronchos, the Browns, and the A’s.
 Topper Rigney (1872) reached 13 fences good for 315 runs driven in for the Tigers and the Red Sox from 1922-1927.
+And lefty-hitting/righty-throwing outfielder Dave Marshall (2019) hit 16 home runs with 114 rbi’s with the 1967-69 Giants, the 1970-72 Mets, and the 1973 Padres.

 Players Who Have Died This Day